Michael Pinsky

-Michael Pinsky (born in 1967) is a visual artist who uses diverse media such as video, performance, mapping systems and sculpture to explore geopolitical aspects of a site.
-Through the displacement and conflation of existing objects and activities he critiques the impact of society’s behaviour.
-He is known particularly for his projects in the public realm.
+Michael Pinsky (born in 1967) is a British artist known for his environmental and socially engaged public art.
+His work often explores urban spaces, human impact on the environment, and the intersections of art, architecture, and activism.
+Pinsky's installations encourage public interaction and dialogue around contemporary issues, such as pollution, climate change, and sustainability.

 Education

 Michael Pinsky studied in England at Manchester Polytechnic, the University of Brighton and at the Royal College of Art in London.
 He was awarded a Doctorate from the University of East London in 2000.

-Exhibitions & Projects
+Exhibitions and projects

 Pinsky's work has been shown at: Somerset House, London, Museum of Contemporary Art, Chengdu; TATE Britain; Saatchi Gallery; Victoria and Albert Museum; Parc de la Villette, Paris;Institute of Contemporary Art; BALTIC, Gateshead; Centre for Contemporary Arts, Glasgow; Modern Art Oxford, Milton Keynes Gallery, Cornerhouse, Manchester; Liverpool Biennial, Centre de création contemporaine Olivier Debré; Armory Center of the Arts, Los Angeles and the Rotterdam International Architectural Biennial.

-Pinsky’s projects in the public realm have often courted controversy in the press.
-Notable projects include;
+Pinsky's projects in the public realm have often courted controversy in the press.
+Notable projects include: